x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/understanding-management-role-scopes-exchange-2013-help.md

 Every management role, whether it's a built-in role or a custom role, has management scopes.
 Management scopes can be either of the following:

-  - **Regular**   A *regular scope* isn't exclusive.
+  - **Regular**: A *regular scope* isn't exclusive.
 It determines where, in Active Directory, objects can be viewed or modified by users assigned the management role.
 In general, a management role indicates what you can create or modify, and a management role scope indicates where you can create or modify.
 Regular scopes can be either implicit or explicit scopes, both of which are discussed later in this topic.

-  - **Exclusive**   An *exclusive scope* behaves almost the same as a regular scope.
+  - **Exclusive**: An *exclusive scope* behaves almost the same as a regular scope.
 The key difference is that it enables you to deny users access to objects contained within the exclusive scope if those users aren't assigned a role associated with the exclusive scope.
 All exclusive scopes are explicit scopes, which are discussed later in this topic.

     For more information about exclusive scopes, see [Understanding exclusive scopes](understanding-exclusive-scopes-exchange-2013-help.md).